astroidex/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

   FROM cities g,
   cities you
   WHERE
-    g.name = 'Prizren'
+    g.name = 'Tartu'
     AND you.name='Cologne';
 ```

-* Question: Who had the longest distance to travel to Prizren?
+* Question: Who had the longest distance to travel to Tartu?

 ![](img/st_distance.png)